Herzberg Building 5302

 - Electronic Commerce Technologies

-Web servers, search e ngines.
+servers, search engines.
 Cryptography.
 Public key infrastructure.
+Key management

-Key management and certificate authorities.
-Secure Socket Layer and
+and certificate authorities.
+Secure Socket Layer and secure electronic transactions.

 - Prerequisites: COMP 2005 and COMP 4104